-Lending Re-Imagined in 2021 with Alternative Credit Score Data and Automation
+Lending Re-Imagined with Alternative Credit Score Data and Automation

 Despite the not so good market conditions and remaining operational challenges by the end of 2020, financial companies cannot further delay the lending sector restart, especially if they want to maintain a balanced portfolio of solvent customers in the future.
 The response measures your organization will take in 2021 are crucial to future customer relationships, your public image, and future recovery of loan losses.